bootstrap-vue/bootstrap-vue/src/components/table/README.md

   data) field keys that should be ignored when filtering.
 - The `filter-included-fields` prop accepts an array of _top-level_ (immediate properties of the row data) field keys that should used when filtering.
 All other field keys not included in this array will be ignored.
 This feature can be handy when you want to filter on specific columns.
+If the specified array is empty, then _all_ fields are included, except those specified via the prop `filter-ignored-fields`.
+If a field key is specified in both `filter-ignored-fields` and `filter-included-fields`, then `filter-included-fields` takes precedence.
 - Normally, `<b-table>` filters based on the stringified record data.
 If the field has a `formatter` function specified, you can optionally filter based on the result of the formatter by setting the [field definition property](#field-definition-reference) `filterByFormatted` to `true`.
 If the field